-- Students are subject to chemical hazards. - Students in the clinical setting have been identified as having the likelihood of occupational exposure to blood or other potentially infectious materials, therefore, are included in the OSHA Exposure Control Plan with its specification for preventing contact with the above materials. - Students are exposed to sharps. - Students are subject to inside environmental conditions.
+Students in the clinical setting have been identified as having the likelihood of occupational exposure to blood or other potentially infectious materials, therefore, are included in the OSHA Exposure Control Plan with its specification for preventing contact with the above materials.

+Students are exposed to sharps.

+Students are subject to inside environmental conditions.